Reducing Robocalls: Cell phone carriers offer free spam detection

 WICHITA, Kan.
 (KSNW) – With a new law in effect to stop those unwanted calls, cell phone service providers are increasing efforts to reduce the nuisance.

 “It’s a pain.
-30 percent of the calls I get are robocalls,” said Chuck Mann.
+Thirty percent of the calls I get are robocalls,” said Chuck Mann.

 The authentication framework gives providers the option to stop a call before it reaches you or label the call as spam to give you a warning.
 Experts said phone manufacturers are also joining in.
 In fact, when KSN called tech expert Bill Ramsey to set up the interview, his phone screened KSN’s unfamiliar number.